Free MCAT® Practice Questions

 Do UWorld MCAT questions look like AAMC test questions?

-What types of questions are on the MCAT exam?
+What subjects are tested on the MCAT exam?

 Are all questions scored on the MCAT exam?